mees707/Thesis/README.md

 # This should be run each time the VM is restarted
 $ sudo mount -t tmpfs -o size=256M tmpfs /mnt/tmpfs
 steps dont work so far

+running the model: dont forget to conda activate mpquicrl

 going to keep the date on here so i know where i am